maxdiluca/massimilianodiluca/content/home/funding.md

 certificate_url = ""
 date_start = "2026-02-26"
 date_end = "2030-08-30"
-description = """Role: PI / network role.
-Purpose and outcome: doctoral network on active perception of materials, objects, and spaces."""
+description = """PI/network role in a Horizon Europe doctoral network on active perception of materials, objects, and spaces."""

 [[item]]